themmj/assignment-test/README.md

 - `wrap_functions` (array of strings) symbols which should be wrapped during linking
 - `assignment_source_files` (array of strings) list of source files contained in each assignment (relative to the root of the submission repository)

+## CLI options

+- `-su` skip unzip.
+For the general use case: run the script once without this option and then always with this option.
+This allows you to edit the submissions code and rerun the tests without overwriting these edits with the zip content.
+- `--submission=NR` run a single submission.
+Replace NR with the submission folder's number you want to run.
+E.g. `--submission=0` to run the first submission.